theopn/i3-sway-tips/README.md

 ### i3

 X11 server directly draws a window to the display buffer.
-This is fine for most of the time, but if you're experiencing screen tearing or want to enable transparency/blur, you need to install a compositor. `picom` is a great compositor that works out of the box.
+This is fine for most of the time, but if you're experiencing screen tearing or want to enable transparency/blur, you need to install a compositor.
+`picom` is a great compositor that works out of the box.

 ### Sway

 In Wayland, the compositor doubles as a window manager, meaning Sway is Wayland "compositor" that manages the window as well.
 What does that mean?
-That means you do not need a separate compositor for transparency to work.
+That means you do not need a separate compositor for transparency to work!
 Although I found Sway compositing to be limited, transparency for certain applications (Emacs) and rounded corners, blurs, etc are yet to come.

 ## Display Scaling

 ### i3

 Make `.Xresources` in your home (`~`) directory and append `Xft.dpi: <DPI-value>` (in percentage: e.g., `Xft.dpi: 120` for 120%).
 Most applications will follow the value specified in the DPI.

 ### Sway